motebus/ultrabook/Ultranet Apps/fBuilder/nodes intro.md

 * <img src="https://i.imgur.com/CLSpzfz.png" width=110 height=30> => <img src="https://i.imgur.com/sWgEnlW.png" width=120 height=35>
 * It's also known as a "timestamp" node as it can trigger on specific time
 * Usually the first node of a chain
-* After Deploying click the blue button on the left
+* After Deploying click the blue button on the left of the node to trigger
 * The check box of inject once after 0.1/customize seconds means after Deploying it will auto inject once
+* Repeat can customize the time to execute the chain repeatedly
 * <img src="https://i.imgur.com/ppCarhZ.png" width=500 height=700>

 ### set